-Here, we explore the principles and perspectives that shape intelligent strength training, from how we think about training to how we put it into practice.
+Think deeper and coach better.
+Here, we explore the principles and perspectives that shape intelligent strength training, from how we think about the work to how we put it into practice.
+Each article helps you see the bigger picture, refine your approach, and connect the why behind the frameworks we use every day.

 Built from the Ground Up: How We Structure Lower Body Strength Sessions